Northwest Passage website and social media

 Selecting this content direction was the main decision.
 The design of the website was built around this new content strategy.
 Some of these decisions are listed below:

 - Social media has become the #1 driver of all website referral traffic, and is indeed the #1 driver on this website.
 Instead of making a website that centered around the main page, each article is treated as a landing page with a large headline and a hero image.
 In addition, a short description of the website, along with links to other articles, is featured in both the sidebar and the footer of each page.
 When the reader is finished with one article, there are clear calls-to-action to other content on the page.
-This is an intentional design decision to keep readers on the page after they are done with the article and a reflection of the fact that most web users do not reach this page through the home page.
+This is an intentional design decision to keep readers on the website after they are done with the article and a reflection of the fact that most web users do not reach this page through the home page.

 Northwest Passage remains the only website dedicated to this extremely influential part of music history.
 The new content approach has led to strong SEO rankings and the site has an engaged social media audience.
 But the project’s main goal was always just to cover a topic that has meant so much to me personally, one that hasn't had had the online presence it deserves.
 Feedback from those involved in the scene has convinced me that I've succeeded in this goal.